-From this post you will know the main facts about the British Flag and its history.
+From this post you will know the main facts about the history of the British Flag and why the British flag is called the Union Jack.

 The History of the British Flag